Gab0/straintables/README.md

 This step will define the organism under analysis, so it's adivised run this inside a new directory, having one dir for each organism.

 The following commands download each genome matching the query organism from NCBI, along with one annotation file for one specified strain.
-It will create and populate the folders `genomes` and `annotations`.
+Each of the command below will create and populate the folders `genomes` and `annotations`, so make your choice from the examples and run one of them.

 ```
-To download defaults: Toxoplasma gondii genomes, strain ME49 annotations;
+To download Toxoplasma gondii genomes, strain ME49 annotation:
-$stdownload

-Same result as above, manually:
 $stdownload --organism "Toxoplasma gondii" --strain ME49

-With lactobacillus plantarum, strain WCFS1 annotations:
+With lactobacillus plantarum, strain WCFS1 annotation:
 $stdownload --organism "Lactobacillus plantarum" --strain WCFS1

 Ten genomes of Saccharomyces cerevisiae: